-The front wheels are carried in taper roller bearings Fig. 6-11).
+The front wheels are carried in taper roller bearings (Fig. 6-11).
 The front spring assembly consists of coil springs (11) inside which telescopic shock absorbers (12) are fitted.
 In order to increase its anti-rolling properties, the car is equipped with a stabilizer (10), which is anchored partly to the lower control arms (8) and partly to the body.

-The ball joints require no lubrication and are, therefore, not fitted with lubricating nipples.
+The ball joints are lubricated for life at the factory and thus do not have lubricating nipples.
 However, the rubber seals should be inspected every 20000 km (12000 miles) and if necessary replaced when adding grease.
 The control arms may only be straightened to a minor extent and then only in a cold condition.
 If the old control arm deviates to any great extent when compared to a new one, it should be replaced.